Freeseer/freeseer/source/contribute/developers/testing.rst

 Extending the Test Suite
 ************************

-Structure of test directory
+Structure of Test Directory
 ---------------------------

-At this time, the test modules are contained in a folder in the src/freeseer directory called test.
+The test modules are contained in the `src/freeseer/test` directory.

-Since as of Python 2.7, unittest supports (recursive) test module discovery, all test modules should exist somewhere inside the src/freeseer/test folder because when we run the suite later, we'll be pointing to this folder as the root.
+As of Python 2.7, unittest supports (recursive) test module discovery.
+All test modules should exist somewhere inside `src/freeseer/test/` so that the test suite can find them.

 See the Best Practices section for details available here: :ref:`Best-Practices`.